 Officially, no, I do not.
 I am aware it is out there, but I don't much feel the need.

 Unofficially?
-It is hilarious to listen to my friends reading it out loud in silly voices.
+It is hilarious to listen to my friends reading it in silly voices.

 What about slash fiction about you?